The official blog of the Lung Institute.

 Most courses allow for 10 or 15 minutes to rest at the turn.
 Use that time to sit and drink some water.
 If you need more than the allotted time, take it.
 All you will lose is your place in line.
 You can easily return to the game where there is a gap.

 Of course, for those suffering form end stage COPD, golfing may be out of the question.
 But this doesn’t always need to be the case.
-There is a possibility that an alternative treatment for COPD like stem cell therapy can get you back to the things that you enjoy in life.
-Using cells from your own body, doctors can now help expedite the body’s internal healing system with stem cell therapy.
+There is a possibility that an alternative treatment for COPD like cellular therapy can get you back to the things that you enjoy in life.
+Using cells from your own body, doctors can now help expedite the body’s internal healing system with cellular therapy.

 If you or a loved one suffers from lung disease and would like to get back out on the golf course, the Lung Institute may be able to help.
 Contact us by calling (800) 729-3065 to see if you qualify.
 We may not be able to help you with your golf game, but we might be able to get you back out on the course.